George Thomas (footballer, born 1997)

-George Stanley Thomas (born 24 March 1997) is a professional footballer who plays for EFL League One team Cambridge United and the Wales national team.
+George Stanley Thomas (born 24 March 1997) is a professional footballer who plays as a midfielder for Morecambe.
+Born in England, he has represented Wales at senior international level.

 Club career

 Coventry City

 Thomas made his professional debut starting on 28 January 2014 in a 2–0 League One loss to Leyton Orient, with City short on options up front manager Steven Pressley said he had no problems with throwing Thomas into the starting lineup.

 On 24 October 2015, Thomas joined Yeovil Town on a one-month loan and made his debut in a 3–2 defeat to Cambridge United.

 He scored his first goal for Coventry in an EFL Trophy tie against Wycombe Wanderers on 9 November 2016.
 Later that season he then scored in a 2–1 win, also against Wycombe, in the EFL Trophy Semi-Finals which sent Coventry to their first Wembley final since 1987.
 In the final Thomas scored the second goal in a 2–1 win against Oxford United.